 To transform pathology and epidemiology by the integrative MPE field and concept, I recently launched three programs.
 (1) The MPE Working Group (MPE WG) aims to establish standardized methodologies in MPE research.
 The MPE WG currently consists of researchers in the MPE areas, including biostatistics experts such as Drs.
 Donna Spiegelman, Molin Wang and Bernard Rosner.
 (2) International MPE Meeting (Molecular Pathological Epidemiology Meeting Meeting) aims to gather selected experts and discuss ways to advance this transdisciplinary science.
 The first meeting in Boston on April 24, 2013 (my birthday) went very successfully.
-The Second International MPE Meeting will be held in Boston on December 4-5, 2014, to host a larger group of both epidemiologists and pathologists.
+The Second International MPE Meeting (the first open international MPE meeting was held in Boston on December 4-5, 2014, was a resounding success, hosting a larger group of epidemiologists, biostatisticians and pathologists.
+The Third International MPE Meeting will be held in Boston on May 12-13, 2016 at Boston Red Sox Jimmy Fund Auditorium.
 (3) The “STROBE-MPE” initiative (Ogino et al. Am J Epidemiol 2012) is an extension of STROBE, which stands for “STrengthening of the Reporting of OBservational Epidemiology” (von Elm et al. PLoS Med 2007), and is an international guideline for epidemiology research.
 I always call for collaboration in this STROBE-MPE international initiative.
 In addition, (4) I am a member of Education and Professional Development Committee (chaired by Dr. Jay Kaufman) of Society for Epidemiologic Research (SER) to address paucity of interdisciplinary education opportunities.

 Another focus of my research (which is very much related to MPE) is epigenetics and epigenomics of colorectal cancer.
 We have found that LINE-1 hypomethylation in colorectal cancer is associated with shorter survival (Ogino et al. J Natl Cancer Inst 2008), family history of colorectal cancer (Ogino et al. J Natl Cancer Inst 2013) and young age of onset (Baba et al. Mol Cancer 2010); and that it is preventable by high folate (leafy vegetables) and low/no alcohol intakes (Schernhammer et al. Gut 2010).
 I have been characterizing the CpG island methylator phenotype (CIMP), a unique molecular phenotype in colorectal cancer.
 My investigation led to the discovery of “CIMP-low” associated with KRAS mutation (Ogino et al. J Mol Diagn 2006), which has been confirmed by other investigators including Peter Laird’s group (Hinoue et al. Genome Res 2012).
 We were the first to apply "structural equation modeling (SEM)" to epigenetic and genetic correlation structure analysis (Tanaka et al. Am J Pathol 2010).
 We have been deciphering prognostic roles of CIMP, MSI, KRAS, BRAF and PIK3CA mutations, and immune reactions in colorectal cancer (Ogino et al. J Clin Oncol 2009; Ogino et al. Gut 2009; Ogino et al. Clin Cancer Res 2009; Nosho et al. J Pathol 2010; Ogino et al. Clin Cancer Res 2012; Liao et al. Clin Cancer Res 2012; Imamura et al. Clin Cancer Res 2012; Lochhead et al. J Natl Cancer Inst 2013; Ogino et al. J Natl Cancer Inst 2013).